sayakpaul/cmmd-pytorch/README.md

 * For all other pipelines, default `guidace_scale` was used.
 Refer to the official pipeline documentation pages [here](https://huggingface.co/docs/diffusers/main/en/index) for more details.

 > [!CAUTION]
 > As per the CMMD authors, with models producing high-quality/high-resolution images, COCO images don't seem to be a good reference set (they are of pretty small resolution).
+This might help explain why SD v1.5 has a better CMMD than SDXL.

 ## Obtaining CMMD for your pipelines